Make Care Fair

 Most of us need at least 40 minutes to get up, get washed, dressed and have breakfast in the morning.
 None of us would want our family and friends to receive visits as short as 15 minutes.

 If you've had experience of 15-minute care, please send us your story.

-With over 5,000 people supporting us to put an end to 15-minute care visits, we’ve got the government to tell councils that they should not be providing 15-minute care visits for people who need support with things like washing or going to the bathroom.
+With over 5,000 people supporting us to put an end to 15-minute care visits, in April 2015 we’ve got the government to tell councils that they should not be providing 15-minute care visits for people who need support with things like washing or going to the bathroom.